 Prepare the Pallet

 Preparing the pallet wood before staining it will ensure proper application and a long-lasting stain.
 Keep these pointers in mind while preparing the pallet wood for staining.
 If you’re planning to stain your pallet with a dark brown color to create contrast with your all-white closet, you’ll need to sand them first.
-Remember to sand with the grain so as to not scratch the surface.
+Remember to sand with the grain to not scratch the surface.
 Use a tack cloth to remove dust as you sand the pallet wood.
 If the dust settles in the pores, it can lead to your stain looking uneven and blotchy.
 Apply a wood conditioner to help the wood absorb stain evenly.
 Make sure that the wood is completely dry before you begin staining it.
 Applying stain on humid pallet wood will cause it to flake off.
-Also, avoid staining on humid days.
+Also, avoid staining on wet days.

 Use a light coat first so that you don’t end up staining heavily.
 If the stain is too light, you can always go for a second coat.